John Arensmeyer, Founder & CEO

 Tim Gaudette works from our Denver office to direct Small Business Majority's outreach and development efforts in Colorado, Nevada and other western states.
 Tim works to build and maintain relationships with small business owners, organizations and foundations.
 Before joining Small Business Majority, Tim worked at a small business in Denver and his background includes significant finance and investment-related work in the regulatory, research and sales areas in Denver, Washington, D.C., and Baltimore.
 Tim also serves as chairman for the all-volunteer board of the Denver Gay & Lesbian Chamber of Commerce.

-Jarvez Hall manages Small Business Majority's outreach for the state of Oregon from our Portland office.
-Jarvez builds and maintains relationships with small business owners, business organizations and advocacy groups and provides education on the Affordable Care Act and other key small business issues.
-Prior to joining Small Business Majority, Jarvez worked in education and government including multiple positions with the City of Portland.
-After obtaining his MBA, Jarvez managed two small businesses in Portland and Corvallis and continues to be active in those business communities.
-Jarvez has also spent the last several years serving on the Board of Directors for Tender Loving Care-Think 'N Try, a Portland-based non-profit organization that focuses on building students' self-esteem, self-worth, social and academic skills.
+Jarvez Hall manages Small Business Majority's national workforce initiatives and outreach for the Pacific Northwest from our Portland office.
+Jarvez develops and maintains strategic partnerships with national organizations working on Opportunity Youth, Men and Boys of Color and other associated initiatives.
+He also builds and maintains relationships with small business owners, business organizations and advocacy groups in the Pacific Northwest, and provides education on key small business issues affecting small businesses in this area.
+Prior to joining Small Business Majority, Jarvez worked in education and government, including multiple positions with the City of Portland.
+After obtaining his MBA, Jarvez managed two small businesses in Portland and Corvallis, and continues to be active in the entrepreneurship community.
+He has also spent the last several years serving on the Board of Directors for Tender Loving Care-Think 'N Try, a Portland-based non-profit that focuses on building students' self-esteem, self-worth, and social and academic skills.